 Series on the decolonisation of aid

-With the #BLM debates, and other anti-racism protests, the discussion about the decolonization of aid got an impulse.
+With the #BLM debates, and other anti-racism protests, the discussion about the decolonisation of aid got an impulse.
 Blogs, panel discussions (sometimes very heated) and Tweets stumbled over one another.
 We witnessed many statements and opinions, but perhaps not so much common ground to proceed from.

 With KUNO, Partos, and The Institute of Social Studies (ISS) we took one step back and approached the discussion in a series of talks.
 Step by step, we highlighted an aspect of this debate.
 We asked two experts to engage in a conversation with one another to explore the controversies and perhaps find some common grounds.

-In the series of dialogues we address the following perspectives:
+In the series of dialogues we addressed the following perspectives:

 - Arua Oko Omaka, fellow at the Alex Ekwueme Federal University, Nigeria.

 - Bertrand Taithe, professor History of Humanitarian Aid Manchester University.

 - Lydia Zigomo, global Programmes Director at Oxfam International.